nwolisaemmanuel2-zz/nwolisaemmanuel2/README.md

  **What I do:**

 - Speak at Conferences ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C#
 - 🔭 I’m currently building Free open source community in Africa, Ghana  [Free Open Source Universe](https://twitter.com/fosuniverse).
 * A lead at [Dev Careers](https://twitter.com/dev_careers)
 - 👯 I’m looking to collaborate on amazing product with an awesome People